Addressing the Needs of a Priority Population

 Implementation Results: Quality Matters

-PTC is the only program studied through the PPA evaluation that focused on reducing pregnancy and associated sexual risk behaviors among youth living in out-of-home care.
+PTC is the only program studied through the federal Evaluation of Adolescent Pregnancy Prevention Approaches (PPA) evaluation that focused on reducing pregnancy and associated sexual risk behaviors among youth living in out-of-home care.
 The evaluation was the first rigorous test of PTC’s effectiveness in improving behavioral outcomes.
 An initial project implementation report prepared by Mathematica Policy Research, Inc. described the first phase of the Power Through Choices Demonstration and Evaluation Project, including the structure, staffing, training, program delivery and fidelity monitoring, along with feedback from the project staff, group home staff and youth participants.
 (Meckstroth, Alicia, Megan Barry, Betsy Keating, Ellen Kisker and Kristine Andrews.
 “Addressing Teen Pregnancy Risks for Youth Living in Out-of-Home Care: Implementing Power Through Choices 2010.”
 Princeton, NJ: Mathematica Policy Research, November 2014.)

 Key findings from the implementation report that assessed the PTC program implementation with over 1,000 youth in 44 group home settings in three states, included:

 - Over 90% of youth felt PTC was “very valuable” or “extremely valuable” to them.